The Switchblade tactical missile system is designed to engage stationary and moving targets. Credit: Photo: AeroVironment, Inc.

 The contracts include orders from the US Army and the first order from the US Marine Corps (USMC).
 Hardware deliveries of the Switchblade system under initial awards commenced in December 2017.

-AeroVironment was awarded a $76m contract from the US Army to supply the Switchblade 300 system along with support services in May 2020.
+AeroVironment was awarded a $76m contract by the US Army to supply the Switchblade 300 system along with support services in May 2020.
 The contract was awarded as part of the US Army’s LMAMS programme.

 The company received a contract option award worth $44.96m to supply additional Switchblade 300 systems for the US Army and for export to an allied nation in April 2021.
 The option was exercised by the US Army under the LMAMS contract.
-Deliveries are expected to be completed by 2023.

 The US Special Operations Command (USSOCOM) awarded a contract worth $26m for the delivery and integration of Switchblade 600 missile systems into specialised maritime platforms in March 2021.
-The contract work is expected to be completed by January 2023.

 The US Army placed a contract order worth $13m for Switchblade 300 contractor logistics support in March 2021.
 The contract requires AeroVironment to deliver logistics support services until March 2024.

 USSOCOM awarded a $20.32m contract to AeroVironment for the supply of Switchblade 600 TMS in September 2021.
-The company is expected to complete the delivery by January 2023.